-Alcohol use is extremely common in today’s world, being socially acceptable at work functions, social gatherings, and celebrations of all kinds.
-Even though it is so common, the active ingredient ethanol is capable of a wide variety of negative side effects, both acute and chronic.
-These can take the form of physical damage to organs as well as neurological damage which can produce a variety of mental issues or disorders.
-These issues can be serious or even deadly and the risks increase exponentially the longer alcohol is used.
-The U.S. Department of Health and Human Services along with the USDA have gone so far as to recommend that if a person is not already drinking alcohol, that they do not begin for any reason¹.
+Alcohol is extremely common in today’s world, being socially acceptable at work functions, social gatherings, and celebrations of all kinds.
+Even though it is often portrayed as being harmless, the active ingredient ethanol is capable of a wide variety of negative side effects, both acute and chronic.
+These effects can include physical damage to organs as well as neurological damage which can produce a variety of mental issues or disorders.
+These can range from mildly disruptive to deadly and the risks increase exponentially the longer alcohol is used.
+The U.S. Department of Health and Human Services, along with the USDA, have gone so far as to recommend that if a person is not already drinking alcohol, they “do not begin for any reason“.

 Overview of Alcohol Effects

-Alcohol is a strong central nervous system depressant which effects a wide range of body systems.
-Affected functions include the cardiovascular system, digestive system, sex drive and performance, as well as many sensory systems including vision, balance, memory, and higher reasoning.
-These effects are dose dependent meaning that the more alcohol someone drinks, stronger or more pronounced effects are produced.
-For example the memory effects are almost nonexistent at low doses, mild at medium doses, and extremely strong at high doses even to the point of total blackout.
+Alcohol is a strong central nervous system depressant that affects multiple organs and body systems.
+Some of the physical systems that are impacted most heavily include the cardiovascular system, digestive system, sex drive, and coordination Some mental effects include vision, balance, memory, and higher reasoning.
+These effects are dose-dependent meaning that the more alcohol someone drinks, the stronger the effects become.
+For example, the memory effects are almost nonexistent at low doses, mild at medium doses, and extremely strong at high doses even to the point of total blackout.
 These effects can also be intensified if alcohol is mixed with other drugs, particularly other depressants.

-The health risks are likewise dose dependent, meaning that small amounts of alcohol pose almost no risk, and can sometimes be beneficial when alcohol is used in extreme moderation.
+The health risks are likewise dose-dependent, meaning that small amounts of alcohol pose little risk, and can sometimes be beneficial when alcohol is used in extreme moderation.
 Let’s look at the heart for an example.
 Light drinking (2-3 drinks per week) can slightly lower your risk of heart disease and stroke, whereas heavy drinking (4+ drinks per day) can have the opposite effect and directly lead to a variety of potentially life-threatening heart conditions such as atrial fibrillation.

 Once you take a drink, alcohol enters the blood by absorption through the stomach and the walls of the intestines.
-It then makes its way to the brain where the small molecular size of ethanol is such that it can easily pass through the blood-brain barrier and begin effecting neurotransmitter functions before being broken down by your body.
-The majority of alcohol metabolism occurs in the liver, where it is broken down into acetate for elimination from the body.
+Once in the blood, the majority of alcohol metabolism occurs in the liver, where it is broken down into acetate for elimination from the body.
 This process involves alcohol first being broken down into acetaldehyde, an extremely toxic metabolite and a known carcinogen in humans.
 Acetaldehyde is present wherever alcohol metabolism takes place in the body, even in tissues other than the liver such as the gastrointestinal tract, pancreas, and even the brain.

 - Slowed Reflexes